Mike Toglia Player Props: Rockies vs. Padres

 - The Padres pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.

-- Padres pitchers combine to rank 12th in baseball in home runs given up (118 total, 1.1 per game).
+- Padres pitchers combine to allow 119 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- Avila makes his first start of the season for the Padres.

-- The 26-year-old righty pitched in relief in his most recent outing this season, one of two appearances so far.

 © 2023 Data Skrive.
 All rights reserved.